vLAR-group/RelightFormer/README.md

 ### Rendering

-For those who would like to customize the rendering schema, it is encouraged to read the instruction in `./laval-objaverse-dataset/RENDERING_INSTRUCTION.md/`
+For those who would like to customize the rendering schema, it is encouraged to read the instruction in `./laval-objaverse-dataset/RENDERING_INSTRUCTION.md`

 ## Code

-**Code coming soon!** Stay tuned for updates.
+**Code is coming soon!** Stay tuned for updates.

 ## License